CodeLits/cursor-linux-update/README.md

 # Cursor Linux Update

-Make cursor work natively on Linux systems.
+Make cursor work natively on Linux systems

-Tested on Ubuntu 24.04.
+Tested on Ubuntu 24.04

 ## How to use